JereKuusela/valheim-world_edit_commands/publish/README.md

 	- Adds a new parameter `offset` to the `terrain` command to allow moving the targeted position.
 	- Adds a new parameter `step` to the `terrain` command to automatically calculate the offset based on radius.
 	- Adds a new parameter `angle` to the `terrain` command to select the slope and step direction.
+	- Adds a new parameter `fuel` to the `object` command to set or print the fuel amount.
 	- Changes parameters `radius` and `square`of the `terrain` command to `circle` and `rect`.

 - v1.0